 is equidimensional of relative dimension

-This shows that $h_{\A^1,n}^p$ gives a well define morphism and that it preserves the fiber at a point $x$ in $\A^1$; in particular if $Z$ has an empty fiber at $0$, so does $h_{\A^1,n}^p (Z)$.
+This shows that $h_{\A^1,n}^p$ gives a well defined morphism and that it preserves the fiber at a point $x$ in $\A^1$; in particular if $Z$ has an empty fiber at $0$, so does $h_{\A^1,n}^p (Z)$.

-Finally, the last part of the proposition is deduced from the fact that $\theta$ exchanges the role of $0$ and $1$. \end{proof} \begin{rem} We have remarked that $\wt{m}$ sends cycles with empty fiber at $0$ to cycles with empty fiber at any point in $\{0\}\times \square^1$.
-Similarly $\wt{m}$ sends cycles with empty fiber at $0$ to cycles that also have an empty fiber at any point in $\A^1\times \{\infty\}$. \end{rem} From the proof of Levine's Proposition 4.2 in \cite{LevBHCG}, we deduce that $\mu^*$ gives a homotopy between $p_{0}^*\circ i_0^*$ and $ \id $ where $i_0$ is the zero section $\{0\} \ra \A^1$ and $p_0$ the projection onto the point $\{0\}$. \begin{prop} Notations are the ones from Proposition \ref{multequi} above.
-Let $i_0$ (resp. $i_1$) be the inclusion of $0$ (resp. $1$) in $\A^1$.
+Finally, the last part of the proposition follows from the fact that $\theta$ exchanges the roles of $0$ and $1$. \end{proof} \begin{rem} We saw that $\wt{m}$ sends cycles with empty fiber at $0$ to cycles with empty fiber at any point in $\{0\}\times \square^1$.
+Similarly, $\wt{m}$ sends cycles with empty fiber at $0$ to cycles that also have an empty fiber at any point in $\A^1\times \{\infty\}$. \end{rem} From the proof of Proposition 4.2 in \cite{LevBHCG}, we deduce that $\mu^*$ gives a homotopy between $p_{0}^*\circ i_0^*$ and $ \id $ where $i_0$ is the zero section $\{0\} \ra \A^1$ and $p_0$ the projection onto the point $\{0\}$. \begin{prop} Let notation be as in Proposition \ref{multequi} above.
+For $\ve=0,1$, let $i_{\ve}$ be the inclusion of $\ve$ into $\A^1$